-The Project would not conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, roadway, bicycle, and pedestrian facilities including the TAM Congestion Management Program (TAM 2019), and the Sonoma County Comprehensive Transportation Plan 2050 (SCTA 2021).
+The Project would not conflict with a program, plan, ordinance, or policy addressing the circulation system, including transit, highway, bicycle, and pedestrian facilities including the Transportation Authority of Marin Congestion Management Program (TAM 2019), and the Sonoma County Comprehensive Transportation Plan 2050 (SCTA 2021).
 The Project would maintain and improve existing SR 37, but not increase the capacity of the highway.
 The Project would maintain all existing highway features and would not permanently alter the circulation system.